-affect fabric porosity.
-Since porosity directly influences the fabric's thermal comfort properties, porosity of the bifacial fabric was further discussed.14 It was found that thermal comfort properties were determined by the distribution of pores and their connections, as is the air permeability of fabrics.
+Overall, both weft density and loop length affect fabric thickness and fabric weight, which in turn may affect fabric porosity.
+Since porosity directly influences the fabric's thermal comfort properties, porosity of the bifacial fabric was further discussed.
+It was found that thermal comfort properties were determined by the distribution of pores and their connections, as is the air permeability of fabrics.